developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/license/index.md

 Device Tracker requires an end-user license issued by Zebra Technologies.
 Licensing with Device Tracker is a simple, seamless process integrated with the normal operation of Device Tracker without the need for additional user intervention.

-<p>Device Tracker uses the floating license model, in which licenses are shared among devices from a combined license pool regardless of expiration date.
+Device Tracker uses the floating license model, in which licenses are shared among devices from a combined license pool regardless of expiration date.
 If a license is available, the Device Tracker server allocates a license to the device.
-When a license is no longer needed, the license is released from the device and returned to the license pool to make available to other devices.</p>
+When a license is no longer needed, the license is released from the device and returned to the license pool to make available to other devices.

 Available license types:

 * **Trial license** (90-day evaluation period)
 * **Term-based license**:
     * 1-year term
     * 3-year term
     * 5-year term

-<p>This guide explains the process of obtaining a Device Tracker license(s) for commercial use, applying the license(s) to individual devices, monitoring licenses from the Device Tracker web portal and taking action on licenses.</p>
+This guide explains the process of obtaining a Device Tracker license(s) for commercial use, applying the license(s) to individual devices, monitoring licenses from the Device Tracker web portal and taking action on licenses.

 -----